prebid/Prebid.js/dev-docs/bidders/sonobi.md

 ### Caveats

-* Ask your account manager if you should use DFP adUnit code format or Sonobi Placement Id format
+* The Placement Id format is now deprecated.
+Your account manager will be in contact to help with transitioning to the adUnit format.
+* More detailed instructions can be found [here](https://sonobi.atlassian.net/wiki/display/PP/Prebid.js+Implementation+Guide).
 * If you require assistance with any of our open source code, please email support at github@sonobi.com